-The Company is proceeding with the completion of the environmental permitting process and continuing to seek opportunities for development capital through participation in the
+The Company is proceeding with the completion of the environmental assessment process and continuing to seek opportunities for development capital through participation in the

 Project by a third party or a syndicate of investors.
-Measures taken since early 2012 will help enable the Company to conserve its cash position and provide an extended operating window in which Shore can complete the environmental permitting process and continue to seek opportunities for development capital.
+Measures taken since early 2012 will help enable the Company to conserve its cash position and provide an extended operating window in which Shore can complete the environmental assessment process and continue to seek opportunities for development capital.
 In addition, Shore aims to undertake additional exploration and evaluation on the Orion South Kimberlite with the objective of potentially upgrading Inferred to Indicated Resources on Orion South.

-As of August 13, 2014, the Company had approximately \$2.4 million in cash and cash equivalents and short-term investments (excluding \$1.1 million in restricted cash).
+As of November 12, 2014, the Company had approximately \$1.9 million in cash and cash equivalents and short-term investments (excluding \$1.1 million in restricted cash).
 A portion of the Company's cash and cash equivalents and short-term investments will be used to advance certain aspects of the project, including the EIA and related permitting.
 The Company continues to evaluate opportunities for development capital.

 Diamond prices increased rapidly in 2011, reaching a peak in early August of that year, when the price of rough softened as a result of world financial uncertainties, particularly in Europe.
 Rough prices rose during the first quarter of 2012 but the world financial situation once again caused the price of rough to decrease during the second and third quarters of 2012.
 Rough prices have, however, increased since the end of the third quarter of 2012 with overall rough diamond prices at the end of 2012 increasing slightly from rough diamond prices at the end of 2011.
-Rough prices have been increasing since the beginning of 2014 and presently show a 9 percent year-on-year increase.
-Current rough prices are estimated to be above the price used in the 2011 Feasibility Study.
+Rough prices increased in 2014 up until September when prices softened.
+Current rough prices show a three percent year-on-year increase and are estimated to be somewhat above the price used in the 2011 Feasibility Study.